PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-06 11:59:20
+Last updated: 2024-04-06 11:59:53
-Random Quote: I don't know anything about norse gods, but I do know how to bring the thunder. - Thor
+Random Quote: I have been a voice with no body.
+A body, but not human.
+And now, a memory made real.
+Who knows what I might be next? - Vision